 Getting as much information as possible will prepare you for what’s ahead and help you become an even better caregiver.
 Learning how their disease works helps you cope with your older adult’s symptoms and behaviors.

-Find out about the difference between Alzheimer’s and dementia, see what the 8 other forms of dementia besides Alzheimer’s are, and quickly learn top Alzheimer’s facts.
+Find out about the difference between Alzheimer’s and dementia, see what the 8 other forms of dementia besides Alzheimer’s are, and quickly learn the top Alzheimer’s facts.

 3. Learn new ways to communicate to reduce arguments and frustration